Graduate Certificate in Project Management

 Strategy and Tactics in Project Management – MGT-651651 (3 credits)

 Although project managers can be successful as individuals, organizations will be much more successful in all their projects if they create a systemic, strategic approach to project management companywide.
 This course integrates the concepts and processes discussed in earlier courses by relating them to evaluating and implementing multiple projects within the framework of:

 - project monitoring and assessment (Lean and Six Sigma).

 By completing a variety of individual assignments, class discussions and a final capstone project, students will learn more about the human side of project management, including:

 - managing virtual teams

 - developing and implementing effective project communications.

 Admission and Advisement

 Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree along with a completed application.
-Advising will be provided by the certificate program coordinator, Dr. Hope Adams, PMP.
+Advising will be provided by the certificate program coordinator, Dr. Hope Sun, PMP.